Sue Jones-Davies: Acting

 Jones-Davies worked in London theatre for several years.
 She appeared in the original London production of Jesus Christ Superstar.
 Other credits include Monty Python's Life of Brian, Radio On, Rock Follies, French and Saunders, Victoria Wood As Seen On TV and Brideshead Revisited.
-Her role in Rock Follies earned her a chart hit single with "OK" in partnership with Julie Covington, Rula Lenska and Charlotte Cornwell, reaching no.10 in June 1977.
+Her role in Rock Follies of '77 earned her a chart hit single with "O.K?" in partnership with Julie Covington, Rula Lenska and Charlotte Cornwell, reaching no.10 in June 1977.
 In August 1976, Jones-Davies was shortlisted for the part of Leela in the long running BBC series Doctor Who, but lost out to Louise Jameson for the role.

 In the 1970s she was singer in The Bowles Brothers Band.
 She sings in the Welsh-language acoustic band Cusan Tan along with Annie Jones.
 She is also a regular performer on Welsh-language television.
 In 1981, she played in The Life and Times of David Lloyd George as Megan Lloyd George, the prime minister's daughter.
 She appeared in The Theory of Flight (1998), alongside Kenneth Branagh and Helena Bonham Carter, Solomon and Gaenor (1999) and voiced the part of Sian in animated film Y Mabinogi (2003).